-Summary: The purpose of such anthe analysis and establishment of the fund will bewas to identify costs for the replacement or renovation of City facilities and assets, including buildings, beach stairs, and the Lomas Santa Fe bridge, among other things such as vehicles and equipment.
+Summary: The purpose the analysis and establishment of the fund was to identify costs for the replacement or renovation of City facilities and assets, including buildings, beach stairs, and the Lomas Santa Fe bridge, among other things such as vehicles and equipment.

-FY 20232/24 Objective: The City has completed a preliminary condition assessment and associated costs for all City facilities.
-Starting in FY 2014/15 through FY 20212022/23, Council has authorized a total of \$1,146211,600 for this Master Plan.
-The FY 202220232/24 objective is to keep funding this Master Plan and completing necessary maintenance projects at City facilities.
+FY 2023/24 Objective: The City has completed a condition assessment and associated costs for all City facilities.
+Starting in FY 2014/15 through FY 2022/23, Council has authorized a total of \$1,211,600 for this Master Plan.
+The FY 2023/24 objective is to keep funding this Master Plan and completing necessary maintenance projects at City facilities.

 - Update City facility/asset inventory list on an annual basis. - Prioritize maintenance and replacement costs. - Continue funding this item on an annual basis.
-Funding will be based on a formula applied to the Internal Service Fund Charge equal to 50% of the annual depreciation value of vehicles & equipment and building & improvement assets for the prior fiscal year end. - Begin funding a Facility/Asset Reserve within the Sanitation Enterprise Fund using the same methodology of a transfer into the reserve equal to 50% of the annual depreciation value of vehicles & equipment, and building & infrastructure assets for the prior fiscal year end.
+Funding will be based on a formula applied to the Internal Service Fund Charge equal to 50% of the annual depreciation value of vehicles & equipment and building & improvement assets for the prior fiscal year end. - Begin funding a Facility/Asset Reserve within the Sanitation Enterprise Fund using the same methodology of a transfer into the reserve equal to 50% of the annual depreciation value of vehicles & equipment and building & infrastructure assets for the prior fiscal year end.

-Estimated Cost: The costs to fund the facility and asset maintenance and replacement are significant.
-For the Asset Replacement Fund the allocation for FY2023/24 is \$228,570 and for the Facilities Replacement Fund it is and \$25,000301,490.
-These will be the recommended Internal Service Fund Charges will be recommended in the FY 202220232/24 Budget, pending final budget outlookapproval.
+Estimated Cost: The costs to fund facility and asset replacement are significant.
+For the Asset Replacement Fund the allocation for FY2023/24 is \$228,570 and for the Facilities Replacement Fund it is \$301,490.
+These will be the recommended Internal Service Fund Charges in the FY 2023/24 Budget, pending final budget approval.